hinson0/task-board/README.md

 ```

-u need to input something on mysql options, include user,password,database
+u need to fill options about mysql,inculding user,password

-and also, your server should be installed redis service, it used to save session
+and also your server should be installed redis service, it used to save session

+## local config ##

-u can rename local.example.js file to local.js.That way u can easily switch your configuration environment.u can use loca.js file in dev environment,and use global.js file in production environment
+u can rename local.example.js file to local.js.That way u can easily switch your coding environment.u can use loca.js file in development environment,and use global.js file in production environment

 ```